namebrandon/time-series-gen/readme.md

 * Generate 2.5 billion rows of true auto-regressive time-series data based on stochastic processes with white noise based error.

-* Instantiating a ClickHouse environment running CentOS 7.5 to query the data.
+* Instantiate an AWS-based ClickHouse environment running CentOS 7.5 to query the data.

 ## Notes